deepmipt/dialog_flow_dialog_graph_constructing/README.md

 To get more advanced examples, take a look at [examples](examples) on GitHub.

-# Contributing to the Dialog Flow Dialog Graph Constructing
+# Contributing to the Dialog Flow Graph Constructing

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md).